metal3-io/metal3-io.github.io/try-it.md

 $ ./scripts/v1alphaX/deprovision_cluster.sh
 ```

-Note that you can easily deprovision _worker_ Nodes by decreasing the number of replicas in the `MachineDeployment` object created whene executing the worker provisioning script:
+Note that you can easily deprovision _worker_ Nodes by decreasing the number of replicas in the `MachineDeployment` object created when executing the `provision_worker.sh` script:

 ```sh
 $ kubectl scale machinedeployment test1-md-0 --replicas=0